Just when I thought that, as Bob Seger might say, I had nothing left to burn and nothing left to prove, I have another camera to profile for you 🙂

 Just as the Apollo astronauts who did the test runs never got the glory of the astronauts who landed on the moon, the X-600 is a rare and largely unknown camera, but just like those forgotten astronauts, without the X-600, it’s safe to say there would be no Maxxum 7000.

 The Minolta X-600 is most certainly a Camera Legend.
+It is a camera pioneer.
 To appreciate that, you must take into account its history.
 Once you do that, you can then realize that this is indeed a very special camera.

 WHERE TO BUY?